That's What Good Football Looks Like

 Franklin will also attack the transfer portal in a major way this winter, spending gobs of money on players that can help close the gap that exists between Virginia Tech and the programs it wants to compete with.

-For far too long, Virginia Tech has been playing a considerable chunk of their football games at a disadvantage.
+For far too long, Virginia Tech has been playing a considerable chunk of their football games at a talent disadvantage.
 Even against Group of 6 teams, the Hokies have come to the table with comparable levels of talent.
 They don't win many of those games, either.